Here's where to find fireworks around the New Orleans metro area.

 New Orleans Riverfront

 The free annual fireworks show lights up the sky over the Mississippi River starting at 9 p.m.
-This unique salute to America’s Independence features a fireworks display from two barges over the Mighty Mississippi (between Gov. Nichols St. Wharf and Canal St. Dock) and can be seen from both banks of the river.
+This unique salute to America’s Independence features a fireworks display over the Mighty Mississippi and can be seen from both banks of the river.
+The Port of New Orleans will bring out the General Roy S. Kelley fireboat again this year with its famed water show with plumes of red, white, and blue fountains beginning at 6:00 p.m. and leading up to the 9:00 p.m. fireworks show.